JunchengDong0421/SakanaRM/README.md

 a subset of those of a paper, and "union" means tags selected match one of those of a paper;
 - The display name is the identity of a user shown to others, and it is unique with a maximum length of 150 characters;
 - Length limits (unit: characters): username: 150, password: 128, email: 254, first name: 150, last name: 150;
+- It is possible to have at most 5 pending workflows at the same time, but only one is allowed for one paper;

 ## Developer's Guide
 **Note:** Whenever you make any changes to your data models (in any *models.py*) or add new applications to